-Tests: Tests will be a proctored, online experience.
+Tests: Tests will be in class, on Zoom and using Moodle.
 You may use one page of notes.
-The test will be accessed through a link in Moodle, and we will have a practice session on doing that before an actual test.
+The test will be similar to the homework experience, but without the "helps" and multiple attempts.

 Attendance policy

 If you miss five hours of class (1/10 of the class) you will get a warning.
 If you miss ten hours of class (20% of the class) your final course grade will drop one letter grade.
 Essentially, there are five letter grades, and if you miss 1/5th of the class, you will not be eligible for the top letter grade.